 - Fresh Sage.
 It’s preferable to use fresh but if you only have dried, ground sage that will work as well.

 - White Cheddar Cheese.
-I use white cheddar because I like how it pairs with the truffle flavor and it it also contains less lactose, but you may also use mozzarella cheese or a mixture of the two.
+I use white cheddar because I like how it pairs with the other flavors of the dish and it it also contains less lactose, but you may also use parmesan cheese or a mixture of the two.
 You can also use vegan cheese if you are vegan or avoiding dairy.

 - Panko Crumbs.
 I liked to use these gluten free panko crumbs.
-You can also use crushed almonds instead.
+You can also use crushed almonds or pecans instead for grain free.

 Low FODMAP Green Bean Casserole Step by Step Instructions